pabloboo/kotlin-learning/RunTracker/README.md

 ![what_is_dagger_03.png](doc/what_is_dagger_03.png)

 This feature won't be used in this project since it is a small app that won't benefit from scoping in terms of performance improvement.

+# Dagger-Hilt Setup

+[Dagger-Hilt](https://developer.android.com/training/dependency-injection/hilt-android?hl=es-419) is a library that reduces the boilerplate code that is needed to use Dagger for dependency injection.

+The dependency `implementation(libs.androidx.hilt.lifecycle.viewmodel)` is no longer need, check [here](https://dagger.dev/hilt/view-model.html) on how to use Dagger-Hilt with ViewModels.

+After adding the dependencies we have to tell our app to use Dagger-Hilt as the dependency injection library.
+For that we have to create a new Application class and add it to the AndroidManifest.xml.

+Dagger needs to know how to create a RunningDatabase to then inject it.
+That is specified in the modules.
+The annotation @ApplicationContext is used to tell Dagger that the context is needed to create the RunningDatabase (it inserts the application context).

+By creating the function provideRunningDatabase we are telling Dagger that when a RunningDatabase is needed, it should use this function to create it.

+To inject a variable into an activity we have to annotate the activity with @AndroidEntryPoint and then use the @Inject annotation to tell Dagger that this variable should be injected.